-We rightfully pride ourselves on our loose lay portfolio in both sheet tiles and planks.
-This not only eases the installation but also is future proof as loose lay floors can be easily removed and recycled.
-We are also looking at various ways to increase the recycled content in all of our products, this is not only done by recipe alterations but also by introducing new production techniques.
-Micronization is one of the concepts which are promising and which proofs to work in some of the pilots we carried out in 2019.
+Finally, a major part in our "continuous improvement" We rightfully pride ourselves on our loose lay portfolio in to reduce waste is to convert where possible to digital both sheet tiles and planks.
+This not only eases the printing concepts.
+We therefore have developed a digital installation but also is future proof as loose lay floors can roadmap for the business unit in alignment with the be easily removed and recycled.
+We are also looking at division.
+We now have a 4 meter wide printer installed and various ways to increase the recycled content in all of our comissioned in 2019.
+We also offer a click system, which is products, this is not only done by recipe alterations but also easy to install and can be fitted and cut to size on-site.
+We by introducing new production techniques.
+Micronization will introduce digital capability into our other operations is one of the concepts which are promising and which proofs sites over within the current divisional strategy framework. to work in some of the pilots we carried out in 2019.